 MySQL String ORD Syntax

 The basic syntax of the ORD string in MySQL is as shown below.

 MySQL ORD Function Example

 The following query shows multiple ways to use this MySQL String ORD function.
 Here, we used only single characters; that’s why this function returns the ASCII values of those characters.

 In the third statement, we used a different character.
-So, it used the formula to get that code.
+So, this String Function used the formula to get that code.